Skip to content

 4. Common Data Types

-Besides basic data types, Python also includes some very commonly used data types.
+In addition to basic data types, Python also provides some very common data types.

 4.1 Lists list